wyounis/basket-api/README.md

 To access the Swagger UI run the project and browse to the route: http://localhost:5000/swagger/index.html
 -	Automapper is used to map Data models to Data Transfer Models.
+### Solution structure:
+- The solution contains two projects, the API Project and the Unit Testing
+- The unit testing project is for demonstration purposes, the coverage of unit testing itself is not complete.